cminyard/gensio/README.rst

 must not be in a synchronous read or write call when calling this, the results will be undefined.

+Note that other I/O on other gensios will still occur when waiting for synchronous I/O

+There is not currently a way to wait for multiple gensios with synchronous I/O.  If you are doing that, you should really just use the event-driven I/O.  It's more efficient, and you end up doing the same thing in the end, anyway.

 Using a gensio accepter
 =======================